KOBUKOVUI/SSH_HoneyDrive/README.md

 ## What are honeypots? :honey_pot:
 Honeypots are designed as real parts of a network infrastructure such as a server or an end-host.
 But honeypots are modified to look like atractive targets for luring the hackers.
-Honeypots are used by the security teams to monitors the system's security resposes and redirect the attacker away from the real assets.
+Honeypots are used by the security teams to monitors the system's security responses and redirect the attacker away from the real assets.

 ## How do Honeypots work? :open_file_folder:
 Honeypots are often designed to have vulnerabilites which often are decoy data.
-When the attackers break in to the honeypots, the security team can observe how the hackers launched the attacks and take note their technique or signature.
+When the attackers break into the honeypots, the security team can observe how the hackers launched the attacks and take note their techniques or signatures.
 All these informations can be used to strengthen the security of real systems.

 ## Installation :gear: